-From port city to artistic hub, Glasgow has been the home of a cultural renaissance as of late.
-Explore this port town’s many Victorian and art nouveau architectural landmarks, many of which are a lasting legacy of prosperity during the late 1800s.
+When you travel to Glasgow, you'll find a port city and artistic hub that has enjoyed a cultural renaissance as of late.
+Explore its many Victorian and art nouveau architectural landmarks, many of which are a lasting legacy of prosperity during the late 1800s.
 Experience spirits—in one form or another—at the eerie beauty of the Glasgow Necropolis or in the city center at one of the many pubs.
 Glaswegians, or "Weegies" as they’re affectionately known, love their bar culture—so grab a “bevy” and settle in for a night of tall tales.

-This transportation museum on River Clyde’s northern bank beckons you with whimsical architecture and interactive exhibits.
+If you’re interested in transport, be sure to visit this contemporary museum as part of your Glasgow vacation.
+Located on the River Clyde’s northern bank, it beckons you with whimsical architecture and interactive exhibits.
 Admire the zig-zag zinc roof before heading inside for a tour of transportation—past, present, and future.
 Check out the museum's most beloved exhibit: a replica of Glasgow’s Main Street in the 1920s, complete with shops and vehicles.
-Enter the local pub for a pint and peer into the pawnshop windows—every detail is perfect.

-Built before the Reformation in the late 12th century, the Glasgow Cathedral is, simply put, a must-see.
+Built before the Reformation in the late 12th century, the city’s cathedral is a must-see during your Glasgow trip.
 A stunning example of Gothic architecture, this magisterial cathedral is located in the city center’s High Street, and close to the Necropolis.
 Take a tour of the interior to see the magnificent arches and stained glass.
 Below, in the crypt, see the column inscribed with a Hebrew—whose origin is yet unknown—and observe the resting place of Saint Mungo, the patron saint of Glasgow.

 Cross Scotland’s Bridge of Sighs to enter the Glasgow Necropolis, an ornate Victorian cemetery where over 3,500 people have been laid to rest.
 Colloquially known as the “city of the dead,” this stunning cemetery rises away from you in grassy steps like an amphitheater.
 Some headstones are small and unmarked, while others are grand and decorated with dedications.
 Scan the stones for a high Doric column with a bearded man on top, a monument to John Knox, the leader of Scotland’s Reformation.

-Head to Glasgow’s west end for an eclectic museum experience.
-Kelvingrove Art Gallery and Museum houses 22 comprehensive galleries, ranging from Renaissance paintings to taxidermy animals, as well as Egyptian treasures.
+If you travel to Glasgow, allow enough time to enjoy the city’s West End and the Kelvingrove Art Gallery and Museum.
+It houses 22 comprehensive galleries, ranging from Renaissance paintings to taxidermy animals, as well as Egyptian treasures.
 Completed in 1901, this museum has a distinctive Spanish Baroque exterior.
 The venue hosts a variety of events—see if you can catch a concert in the grand hall or an artist talk in one of the cozy wings.
 Less